 FAQs for leaseholders

 A lease extension gives the leaseholder (also known as the tenant or lessee) the right to extend their flat’s lease by a further 90 years.
-The freeholder (also known as the landlord) is legally obligated to comply with this request.
+The freeholder (also known as the landlord) is legally obligated to comply with this request if you qualify by owning the flat for two years or more.
 This is enabled by The Leasehold Reform Housing and Urban Development Act 1993 and the Commonhold and Leasehold Reform Act 2002.

 The leaseholder is legally entitled to a lease extension of 90 additional years and for the ground rent to be removed.
 The fundamental issue to be agreed on is how much this should cost.